 He is also a member of the National Mental Capacity Leadership Forum and the joint fraud task force and advises at the Department for Health and Social Care, Ministry of Justice and the Home Office.

-Announcing Keith’s new role as an Ambassador, Carl Knightly, CEO of Faith in Later Life said:
+Announcing Keith’s new role as an Ambassador, Carl Knightly, Former CEO of Faith in Later Life said:

 “It has been a delight to have worked with Keith and got to know him during the last year.
 The recent guidance that Keith has produced for Faith in Later Life has been very well received across churches and Christian organisations.
 A key part of what Faith in Later Life offers is being a curator of resources which equip churches in their focus and work with older people.
 With this in mind it is wonderful to have access to Keith’s expertise and see his passion for Faith in Later Life.

 In appointing Keith to this exciting new role within Faith in Later Life, I am privileged that we have such a trail blazer on our team.
 The wisdom and wealth of experience that Keith has is demonstrated by his having advised the UK Government, his writing vast numbers of books and publications, and his training of thousands of social workers over the years, and we are delighted to have Keith’s active support as we look forward and press on in encouraging and equipping Christians in their ministries with older people, and as we grow as a Christian voice for all older people.

 Keith is an invaluable addition to Faith in Later Life, and I am relishing working with him further.”

 Speaking of why he has accepted the invitation to take up this new honorary role, Professor Brown said: